anjaliShow/anjali-blog-apps-client/README.md

 ### Authentication Tokens

 Authentication tokens are required for accessing certain protected routes.
-Include the token in the request header as Authorization: Bearer YOUR_TOKEN.
+Include the token in the request header as Authorization:YOUR_TOKEN.

 ## 8. Contributing